1999shaswat/Tic-Tac-Toe-with-AI/README.md

 `main_board.py` (Run this to play against AI)

 Click on any box in 3x3 grid to select that position for player marker and make the move.

+### How is first player chosen?
+It is chosen randomly.

 ### Why is the AI unbeatable?